Tectonic Theater Project: History

 Tectonic Theater Project was founded in 1991 by Moisés Kaufman and his husband Jeffrey LaHoste in New York City, after Kaufman left the NYU Tisch School of the Arts.
 Moisés was encouraged by Arthur Bartow to start his own theater company, as the themes he wanted to explore – namely theater as a medium for social-political change – were not being aptly practised by existing groups.

-The company had challenging beginnings.
-Rehearsals were held in the apartment of the two founders and other unconventional spaces, like church basements and backrooms of bars, and performances often had very small audiences.
+The company had a challenging start.
+Rehearsals were held in the apartment of the two founders and in other unconventional spaces, such as church basements and the backrooms of bars, and performances often drew very small audiences.
 The company's first official production was Women in Beckett, an anthology of short plays by Samuel Beckett for women, performed in the lobby of the Theater for the New City in November 1991, exploring the creation of liminal spaces in a theater that was consistently disturbed by other performances.

 In the early years of Tectonic, the company staged other works by writers who were experimenting with unorthodox theatrical form, like the aforementioned Samuel Beckett, Franz Xaver Kroetz, Sophie Treadwell, and Naomi Iizuka.
 As the company progressed, the focus of Kaufman shifted from theatrical form to societal issues, taking inspiration from Brecht's and Brechtian concepts of engaging the audience in political discourse.
 The company began work on Gross Indecency in 1997, addressing Oscar Wilde's trials for the crime of sodomy.

 One month after the murder of gay University of Wyoming student Matthew Shepard, Kaufman and ten company members travelled to Laramie, Wyoming to interview people in the town torn apart by the crime.
-The play forged from these interviews was created collaboratively by the members of the company over a long workshop process in which the participants were encouraged to operate outside their area of specialization: actors and designers became writers and dramaturgs, directors became designers and actors, and the company uncovered a new way of creating a theatrical event, in the form of The Laramie Project.
+The play developed from these interviews was created collaboratively by the company members over a long workshop process, during which participants were encouraged to work outside their usual areas of specialization: actors and designers became writers and dramaturgs, directors became designers and actors, and the company discovered a new way of creating a theatrical event, resulting in The Laramie Project.